-Equine Anatomy and Biomechanics Clinic: A Holistic Approach
+Equine Anatomy and Biomechanics Clinic: A Holistic Approach to Horsemanship

 Barrel Racing Clinic